Property Damage Liability Coverage: What It Covers and How Much You Need

 North Carolina $50,000 Increased July 1, 2025 — highest in U.S.

-Always check your state's current requirements — minimums are changing.
-For a complete breakdown, see our guide on car insurance minimum requirements by state.
+Always verify your state's current requirements — minimums are changing frequently.
+For a full breakdown of how minimums have shifted, see our guide on liability-only car insurance.

 When State Minimums Fall Dangerously Short